FRBCesab/fairpub/README.md

 Friendly jourNals in Ecology and Evolution.

-The package `fairpub` also implements the method proposed by Beck *et al.* (in revision): the strategic citation.
+The package `fairpub` also implements the method proposed by Beck *et al.* (in prep): the strategic citation.
 By deliberately choosing to cite relevant articles from non-profit journals when multiple references would be equally valid, researchers can contribute to increasing their visibility and future impact factor.
 This method is implemented in the `fp_compute_ratio()` function and can answer the question **How fair am